 Consider hedge nettle (Stachys bullata).
-This genus is known to have associations with nitrogen fixing bacteria in the root zone (rhizosphere).
-It too makes beautiful soil and doesn't sting.
-Such relationships may explain why we see so much growth here despite the fact that our nitrate numbers are pitifully low and the soil lacks sufficient molybdenum for those nitrogen fixing bacteria (diazotrophs) commonly found in legumes.
+This genus is known to produce root exudates upon which nitrogen-fixing bacteria in the root zone (rhizosphere) can multiply, much as they do in a nodule on a legume.
+These nettles do make beautiful soil and they don't sting.
+Such relationships may explain why we see so much growth here despite the fact that our sampled nitrate numbers are pitifully low.
+On the other hand, the site history (to come) explains why some of our soils lack sufficient molybdenum for nitrogen fixing bacteria (diazotrophs) to produce nitrogenase.